blakedallen/gamelogs/README.md

 <img src="img/saffos.jpg" width="900" />

-Saffos explained to them that they are part of a prophecy, they are bound to the three realms and travel between them sporadically Saffos provided a ring for Ondren of the fey,
+Saffos explained to them that they are part of a prophecy, they are bound to the three realms and will be traveling between them sporadically Saffos provided a ring for Ondren of the fey,

 #### Nebbles (Neal) could tell there is something about this ring that was evil